flintoftid/aegmesher/doc/Bugs.md

 ## Nonuniform mesh line creation disabled due to bugs

-The noinuniform mesh line creation alogorithm is currently disabled due to some bugs in the implementation.
+The non-uniform mesh line creation algorithm is currently disabled due to some bugs in the implementation.
 It will be reinstated once these issues are fixed.

 ## TIMING_intersect test fails on 32-bit Linux system